Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 #### Indirect knowledge

 Consider for example the code in `rsa.c` to perform an RSA-PSS signature.
 It needs to calculate a hash.
 If `mbedtls_rsa_rsassa_pss_sign()` is called directly by application code, it is supposed to call the built-in implementation: calling a PSA accelerator would be a behavior change, acceptable only if this does not add a risk of failure or performance degradation ([PSA is impossible or undesirable in some circumstances](#why-psa-is-not-always-possible)).
-Note that this holds regardless of the state of `MBEDTLS_USE_PSA_CRYPTO`, since `rsa.h` is outside the scopre of `MBEDTLS_USE_PSA_CRYPTO`.
+Note that this holds regardless of the state of `MBEDTLS_USE_PSA_CRYPTO`, since `rsa.h` is outside the scope of `MBEDTLS_USE_PSA_CRYPTO`.
 On the other hand, if `mbedtls_rsa_rsassa_pss_sign()` is called from X.509 code, it should use PSA to calculate hashes.
 It doesn't, currently, which is [bug \#6497](https://github.com/Mbed-TLS/mbedtls/issues/6497).

 Generally speaking, modules in the mixed domain: